 This bill establishes new regulations regarding changes to voter registration, specifically focusing on party affiliation.
-It prohibits the commissioner of registration from modifying or updating a voter's party affiliation after the statutory deadline set for primary elections.
-Voters who submit a request to change their party affiliation after this deadline will have their requests held in abeyance until after the primary election.
-Additionally, the commissioner is required to notify voters within five business days of receiving a registration form indicating a change in party affiliation, informing them that their request has not been processed and that they remain affiliated with their previous party.
+It prohibits the commissioner of registration from modifying or updating a voter's party affiliation after the statutory deadline for any primary election.
+Voters who submit a request to change their party affiliation after this deadline will have their requests held in abeyance until all votes in the primary election have been cast and counted.
+Additionally, the commissioner is required to notify voters within five business days if their change in party affiliation has not been processed, ensuring they remain affiliated with their previous party and are eligible to vote in the upcoming primary election.

 Statutes affected: